slysherz/vscode-comment-box/README.md

 --- | ---
 `capitalize` | Capitalizes the text inside the box.
 `textAlignment` | Controls how the text should be aligned.
 Can be 'center', 'left' or 'right'.
+`wordWrap` | When set to 'on', lines that overflow the current 'boxWidth' wrap to the next line.
 `extendSelection` | When 'true' the whole line is replaced, not just the selected part.
 `commentStartToken` | Characters that start a multi-line comment for your current language.
 This also defines the top left corner of the box.
 `commentEndToken` | Characters that end a multi-line comment for your current language.
 This also defines the bottom right corner of the box.